Buffalo shooter targeted Black neighborhood, officials say

 The lengthy statement attributed to Gendron outlined a racist ideology rooted in a belief that the United States should belong only to white people.
 All others, the document said, were “replacers” who should be eliminated by force or terror.
 The attack was intended to intimidate all non-white, non-Christian people and get them to leave the country, it said.

-The document said Gendron researched demographics to select his target, and picked a neighborhood in Buffalo because it had a high ratio of Black residents.

-Gendron traveled about 200 miles (320 kilometers) from his home in Conklin, New York, to Buffalo to commit the attack, police said.
+Gendron traveled about 200 miles (320 kilometers) from his Conklin, New York, home to Buffalo to commit the attack, police said.
+Investigators believe Gendron had specifically researched the demographics of the population around Tops Friendly Market, the official said.

-He conducted reconnaissance on the store and the area on Friday, a day before the shooting, Gramaglia said.

 Gendron surrendered to police who confronted him in the supermarket’s vestibule and convinced him to drop the rifle he had put to his neck.
 He was arraigned later Saturday on a murder charge, appearing before a judge in a paper gown.